Murchison Falls National Park

 Murchison Falls National Park is one of the biggest national parks in Uganda with lots of wildlife safaris and tours taking place frequently.
-The park under the Murchison Falls Conservation Area is the largest protected area in Uganda covering about 5.025 kilometers comprising of Murchison Falls National Park, Bugungu Wildlife Reserve and Karuma Falls Wildlife Reserves and in the Southern section, Budongo Forest.
-The park characterized by beautiful and magnificent Top of the Falls, excellent accommodation facilities or lodges, wild animals and birds plus striking plains that offer nice views during game drive safaris.
+The park under the Murchison Falls Conservation Area is the largest protected area in Uganda covering about 3,893 km comprising of Murchison Falls National Park, Bugungu Wildlife Reserve and Karuma Falls Wildlife Reserves and in the Southern section, Budongo Forest.
+The park is also characterized by beautiful and magnificent Top of the Falls, excellent accommodation facilities or lodges, wild animals and birds plus striking plains that offer nice views during game drive safaris.
 The park’s attractions are highly enjoyed by visitors who do a 3 days Uganda safari or maximum for days.

 In this text, read more about the park accommodations, entrance fee, facts